evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 76,6kWh and a net capacity of 71kWh, meaning you have a 5,6kWh buffer for protection.
 (7,3%).
-The [WLTP range](../../../../guides/understandingrange/wltp) varies from 425 to 372 km (264-231 mi), depending on car options.
+Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 425 to 372 km (264-231 mi).
 Bigger wheels are an example of an option that increases consumption and reduces range.
 The consumption is between 16,7kWh/100km for the basic version and 19,1kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 61 minutes, while a more common scenario of 10-80% would take 34 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 42% resulting in an actual charge speed including time loss on 93kW.
 Each charge session would take 19 minutes and 43 seconds.